-DenverUrbanism features content provided by both permanent contributors and guest authors.
+DenverUrbanism features content provided by both regular contributors and guest authors.

 Our regular contributors are:

 Ken Schroeppel is the founder and administrator of DenverUrbanism and its companion website and blog, DenverInfill.
-Ken is an Instructor of Planning and Design in the College of Architecture and Planning at the University of Colorado Denver, where he lectures within the Master of Urban and Regional Planning program on topics relating to planning methodologies, urban form and spatial assessments, and professional applications in planning.
-Prior to his appointment to the faculty at UCD, Ken worked for 12 years as a planning consultant and project manager, first for URS Corporation, and more recently for Matrix Design Group, a Denver-based planning and engineering consulting firm where Ken specialized in redevelopment and urban renewal planning.
-Ken received his Master in Urban and Regional Planning degree from the University of Colorado Denver and is a member of the American Institute of Certified Planners.
-Ken serves on the Board of Directors of the Downtown Denver Partnership’s Denver Civic Ventures organization and chairs the Partnership’s Transportation and Development Council.
-He also serves on the Board of Directors of Union Station Advocates, and served as a member of the Executive Committee of Urban Land Institute – Colorado.
+Ken is Director of Professional Engagement/Instructor in the Master of Urban and Regional Planning program in the College of Architecture and Planning at the University of Colorado Denver, where he lectures on planning methodologies, urban form, the history of Denver’s built environment, and professional applications in planning.
+Prior to joining the CU Denver faculty, Ken worked for 12 years as a planning consultant and project manager.
+Ken received his Master in Urban and Regional Planning degree from CU Denver and is a member of the American Institute of Certified Planners.
+Ken serves on the Board of Directors of the Downtown Denver Partnership’s Denver Civic Ventures organization as well as Union Station Advocates, a citizen group representing the public’s interests in the Denver Union Station redevelopment.
+Ken also recently served on the Urban Land Institute – Colorado Executive Committee.

 Ryan Mulligan is an urban planner focusing on transit-oriented development and other transit support projects with Jacobs Engineering, one of the world’s largest providers of professional technical engineering, construction, operations, and maintenance service projects across the globe, including many in Colorado.
 Ryan received his Master of Urban and Regional Planning from University of Colorado Denver in 2009 and a Bachelor of Environmental Design from University of Colorado Boulder in 2007.
 Ryan is a member of the Urban Land Institute (ULI) and its Young Leaders Partnership Forum which provides an ongoing opportunity to meet and collaborate with other young leaders on real estate issues.